Be a frontrunner in the fight against climate change.

 Your syntheses analysis and discussion must clearly focus on the research question and the objectives of the work.
 Conclusions and recommendations must be drawn from your analysis and discussion and reflect the attainment of the aim and the way in which the research question is addressed.

-- Prospective applicants wishing to undertake a Master of Climate Change Adaptation by Research will need to find a suitable supervisor by contacting the Faculty of Science, Health, Education and Engineering.
+- Prospective applicants wishing to undertake a Master of Climate Change Adaptation by Research can use the Research Supervisor Search to find a suitable supervisor.

 - For further information, refer to the Higher Degrees by Research - Academic Policy.